gokcehan/lf/doc.md

 ## waitmsg (string) (default `Press any key to continue`)

 String shown after commands of shell-wait type.

+## watch (bool) (default false)

+Watch the filesystem for changes using `fsnotify` to automatically refresh file information.
+FUSE is currently not supported due to limitations in `fsnotify`.

 ## wrapscan (bool) (default true)